-A Night Sky print was one of the first gifts I ever bought for my daughter.
-It is a print of what the night sky looked like over our city on the date she was born.
+A Night Sky print was one of the first gifts I ever bought for my daughter and the first Christmas gift I gave to my son.
+It is a print of what the night sky looked like over our city on the date and time they was born.

 I have always been fascinated with space and the stars.
-I was excited when found out about Night Sky prints.
-A picture of the specific sky on the day my little one was born is the perfect gift for her.
-It is something that is 100% personal to her which makes it that much more special.
-This picture now hangs in her room and she will grow up with it.
+I was excited when I found out about Night Sky prints.
+A picture of the specific sky on the day our little ones were born is the perfect gift for them.
+It is something that is 100% personal to each of them which makes it that much more special.
+These pictures now hang in their rooms and they will grow up with them.

 I have received a lot of bags in my life and this one is by far one of my favourites.
 It is so universal that I even now use it as a diaper bag for my little one.